apostrophecms/docs/docs/guide/introduction.md

 ### Using existing field groups

 Fields that a piece type inherits will likely already be in field groups.
-This is certainly true for the default fields, `title`, `slug`, and `visibility`.
+This includes the default fields `title`, `slug`, and `visibility`.
 You can add new fields into these groups and rearrange them if needed.
 There are a few things to keep in mind as you do.

 **It's fairly simple to see what the existing groups are.** Working with inherited fields and field groups is harder when you don't know what they are.
 You can log them in your terminal easily from the new module's [initialization function](/reference/module-api/module-overview.md#initialization-function).